Dysphagia Ground Replaced by Minced & Moist

 Again, the most confusing aspect of this diet texture, as there are way too many terms out there that mean the same thing!

-Again these old diet terms may have meant the same thing.
+These old diet terms may have meant the same thing.
 We don’t know!
-Prior to IDDSI, there was no globally standardization based on years of interdisciplinary research.
+Prior to IDDSI, we were never speaking the same language of dysphagia diets.
+It was the wild-west.
+Prior to IDDSI publishing their framework in 2016, there was no global standardization based on years of interdisciplinary research.

 • Dysphagia Ground,